-Industrial Lighting Helps Transform Man Cave into Modern Home Office
+Industrial Lighting Transforms Man Cave into Modern Home Office

 Working from home has its perks.
 If you’re a blogger or a consultant or anyone who works from a home office, people tell you all the time how lucky you are.
 In reality, the job has its downsides.
 You can never really escape the office because it’s always right there.